 With Google Meet’s current free availability, we thought it would be worthwhile to share some information on Google Meet – Google Workspace’s (formerly G Suite) video conferencing solution.

 How Cobry use Google Meet

 Firstly, I thought the best way I could go into more detail on Meet, would be to discuss how we at Cobry make the most of the tool.

 We’ve very much instilled a video-first culture at Cobry.
 Due to current circumstances and consequently the team working remotely, we’ve become increasingly dependent on Meet.
 Each morning at 10:30 we have a drop in call with the entire team, an informal chat about what our plans are for the day, as well as a smattering of nonsense conversations about anything, ranging from missing ping pong in the office to Wiktor’s coffee making exploits.

 The regularity of the calls make working remotely far easier.
-It’s also a prime example of Meet’s integration with other G Suite tools.
+It’s also a prime example of Meet’s integration with other Google Workspace (G Suite) tools.
 Being able to set up recurring events with Meet calls attached on Calendar is a really efficient way to reinforce a video first culture within an organisation.

 Google Meet’s Tiled Layout

 At a peak time, we have 9 team members on a call simultaneously, and let’s be honest – you want to see everyone you’re speaking to.
 Thankfully, with a recent update to Google Meet, it’s possible.
 Here’s a high quality meme to demonstrate:

 The updated layout gives you the ability to view up to 16 participants at the same time, so theoretically, you could see everyone’s reaction to ridiculous suggestions – in this case Wiktor suggesting some scintillating social media content for your future delectation.